At Current Price, Is It Too Late To Buy Avinger, Inc. (AVGR)?

-On Monday, shares of Avinger, Inc. (NASDAQ:AVGR) marked $0.34 per share versus a previous $0.37 closing price.
-With having a -7.52% loss, an insight into the fundamental values of Avinger, Inc., investors would also find a great ally in the technical patterns of the stock movements showed in stock charts.
-AVGR showed a fall of -70.00% within its YTD performance, with highs and lows between $0.31 – $7.80 during the period of 52 weeks, compared to the simple moving average of -68.31% in the period of the last 200 days.
+On Friday, shares of Avinger, Inc. (NASDAQ:AVGR) marked $0.29 per share versus a previous $0.28 closing price.
+With having a 4.68% gain, an insight into the fundamental values of Avinger, Inc., investors would also find a great ally in the technical patterns of the stock movements showed in stock charts.
+AVGR showed a fall of -74.47% within its YTD performance, with highs and lows between $0.24 – $7.80 during the period of 52 weeks, compared to the simple moving average of -71.73% in the period of the last 200 days.

 Ladenburg Thalmann equity researchers changed the status of Avinger, Inc. (NASDAQ: AVGR) shares to a “Buy” rating in the report published on March 9th, 2018.
 Other analysts, including Oppenheimer, also published their reports on AVGR shares.
 Oppenheimer repeated the rating from the previous report, marking AVGR under “Perform” rating, in the report published on April 12th, 2017.
 Additionally, AVGR shares got another “Hold” rating from Canaccord Genuity, setting a target price of $1 on the company’s shares, according to the report published in April 11th, 2017.
 On the other hand, Dougherty & Company Reiterated the “Buy” rating for AVGR shares, as published in the report on May 8th, 2015.
 Dougherty & Company seems to be going bullish on the price of AVGR shares, based on the price prediction for AVGR, indicating that the shares will jump to $16, giving the shares “Buy” rating based on their report from April 29th, 2015.
 Another “Outperform” rating came from Oppenheimer, providing a prediction for $16 price target according to the report published in February 24th, 2015.